nispor/nipart/docs/architecture_decisions/ADR-006-config-and-checkpoint.md

-# Title: ADR-006: Persistent Configuration and Checkpoint
+# Title: ADR-006: Persist Configuration and Manage Checkpoint

 ## Status: Proposed

 ## Context

-We need to persistent the network configurations and restore it after reboot.
-The configurations should be stored in a git-like manner allowing history tracking, checkpoint rollback.
+User needs persistent configuration and checkpoint.

+Use cases for persisting configurations:
+ * Tracking changes between apply requests.
+ * Converting changes made by external tools to persistent.

+Use cases for managing checkpoint:
+ * Multiple con-current checkpoints tracking
+ * Checkpoint rollback or commit
+ * Provide incremental network change report between checkpoint point-of-time network state and current.

 ## Decision

 Introducing `NipartRole::Tracking` plugin hooking on these events:

- * Network state changes desired by user of plugins.
+ * Network state changes desired by user or plugins.
  * Network changes made by external tools.
- * Configurations changes(e.g. User do `git revert <commit_id>` in
+ * Configurations changes in `/etc/nipart` folder.
-   /etc/nipart folder).

-In order to avoid tracking intermediate network state:
+In order to avoid tracking intermediate states:

- * When `ApplyNetState`, all monitor rule will be suspended.
+ * During `ApplyNetState`, all monitor rules will be suspended.

  * When external events happens, we wait some time till last notification arrived.
 For example: